Manixh-S/Manixh-S/README.md

 # Hi, I am Manish 👋
 I am an Honors Computer Engineering student at the University of Texas at Arlington.

-I am deeply passionate about bridging the gap between low-level hardware and high-performance software.My engineering journey is driven by a fascination with the entire computing stack—from routing custom PCBs and optimizing microcontroller firmware to architecting parallelized C++ engines and deploying scalable AI backends.
+I am deeply passionate about bridging the gap between low-level hardware and high-performance software.
+My engineering journey is driven by a fascination with the entire computing stack—from routing custom PCBs and optimizing microcontroller firmware to architecting parallelized C++ engines and deploying scalable AI backends.

 Currently, I serve as a Student Technical Assistant at the UTA CREAT Studio, where I mentor engineering teams on complex hardware-software integration.

-]When I am not building deterministic state machines, designing embedded systems, or evaluating LLM prompt drift, I am probably hanging out with cats (which actually inspired my AI cat companion web app!).
+When I am not building deterministic state machines, designing embedded systems, or evaluating LLM prompt drift, I am probably hanging out with cats (which actually inspired my AI cat companion web app!).

 ---